Jeeivan/Dating-project/README.md

 ## Key Learnings/Takeaways

 This project was my first time using TypeScript for a full-stack project, and it provided several advantages.
 TypeScript's static typing helped catch errors during development, leading to fewer bugs and smoother deployments.

-## Future Improvements

-An area for improvement in this project is the absence of comprehensive documentation during the planning phase.
-Without detailed planning documents, challenges arose during development, particularly in deciding the most effective approach for handling answers and points.

-By doing so would likely result in a more efficient development process, fewer unforeseen challenges, and a more cohesive end product.